 The parade we spent most of yesterday afternoon expecting finally happened.
 Rather than skirt our apartment it did manage to pass beneath our small balcony.
 Like Half Term Mary, it featured a massive tableau, this time with a wobbly Jesus and an unnamed angel.
 When I say massive it barely managed to fit between the walls either side of the lanes.

-But it was more than just Jesus and an unnamed angle.
+But it was more than just Jesus and an unnamed angel.
 It was also a thirty piece brass band with an entire section made up completely of drums.
 Within the confines of our narrow little plaza, this was very, very noisy.
 It was also quite eerie the way it kept stopping then starting again.

 And the people!
 The place was wall to wall with them.
 They were even squashed up between the walls and the tableau.
 It’s a wonder no one was crushed beyond recognition.
 Maybe there was.
 We’d never know.